Jason Wallace: Early life and education

-He was a fan of comic books such as The Adventures of Tintin and Asterix and authors including Dr.Seuss and Richard Scarry.
-In his childhood, among some of his favorite books were James and the Giant Peach and Danny the Champion of the World.
+Wallace was a fan of comic books such as The Adventures of Tintin and Asterix and authors including Dr.Seuss and Richard Scarry.
+In his childhood, among his favorite books were James and the Giant Peach and Danny the Champion of the World.
 In his adolescent and adult life, he was a fan of Stephen King and James Herbert.
-Ironically, his least favorite types of literature were history and politics - something he now enjoys reading in great quantities.

-His experiences in a Zimbabwean boarding school following the Zimbabwe War of Liberation / Rhodesian Bush War laid the building blocks of his first and Costa Children's Book Award winning novel Out of Shadows.
+His experiences in a Zimbabwean boarding school following the Zimbabwe War of Liberation / Rhodesian Bush War laid the building blocks for his first, Costa Children's Book Award winning, novel, Out of Shadows.

 Career

 Jason Wallace had a challenging journey to becoming a published author.
-Jason Wallace stated that "getting published didn't happen overnight, and writing had to become "the other job" for which I didn't get paid while life continued."
-Jason Wallace's natural talent as a writer was motivated through education.
-He says he has "always had a fertile imagination, but as far as I'm concerned, it's the school I need to thank for inadvertently nurturing my will to write through strong discipline (there was no such thing as an excuse.
+He stated that "getting published didn't happen overnight, and writing had to become "the other job" for which I didn't get paid while life continued."
+Wallace says he has "always had a fertile imagination, but as far as I'm concerned, it's the school I need to thank for inadvertently nurturing my will to write through strong discipline".